vollenia/emotion_recognition_from_facial_landmarks/README.md

 # emotion_recognition_from_facial_landmarks

 ## Summary
-The goal of this project was to train and evaluate a model that would be able to automatically recognize one of **4 emotion classes** _(Angry, Happy, Neutral, Sad)_ in a video signal by inspecting the face of a speaker.
+The goal of this project was to train and evaluate a model that would be able to automatically recognize one of **4 emotion classes** _(Angry, Happy, Neutral, Sad)_ from a video signal by inspecting the face of a speaker.
 This was achieved by using landmark coordinates from a pre-trained facial landmark detector.
 In addition to the **emotion class model** auxiliary models for **activation** and **valence** were trained.

 ## Data